programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

     return selected_features
 ```

-The last function `progressiveFeatureSelection()` implements a basic algorithm to select features from our dataset based on the silhouette score and k-means clustering.
-The algorithm first looks for a single feature with the best silhouette score when using k-means clustering.
-Afterward, the algorithm trains a k-means instance for each combination of the initially chosen feature and one of the remaining features.
-It selects the two features with the best silhouette score.
-Then, the algorithm uses this newly discovered pair of features to find the optimal combination of these two features with one of the remaining features, and so on.
-The algorithm continues until it has found the optimal combination of n features (where n is the value of the `max_features` parameter).

-Note, however, that we have selected n=3 clusters as default for the k-means instance in `progressiveFeatureSelection()`.
+Note that we have selected n=3 clusters as default for the k-means instance in `progressiveFeatureSelection()`.
 In the context of an advanced hyperparameter tuning (which is beyond the scope of this tutorial), it might make sense to train the `progressiveFeatureSelection()` with different n values for the k-means instance as well.
 For the sake of simplicity, we stick to n=3 clusters in this tutorial.

-The algorithm is inspired by [this discussion on stackexchange.com](https://datascience.stackexchange.com/questions/67040/how-to-do-feature-selection-for-clustering-and-implement-it-in-python).
-Yet, don't worry too much about this implementation; there are better solutions for feature selection algorithms out there, as shown in [this](http://www.public.asu.edu/~huanliu/papers/pakdd00clu.pdf) and [this](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.295.8115&rep=rep1&type=pdf) paper.
-However, most of the potential algorithms for feature selection in an unsupervised context are not implemented in scikit-learn, which is why I have decided to implement one myself, albeit basic.

 ## 3. Standardizing the DNP Ancient Authors Dataset
 Next, we initialize scikit-learn's `StandardScaler()` to normalize our data.
 We apply scikit-learn's [`StandardScaler()`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) (z-score) to cast the mean of the columns to approximately zero and the standard deviation to one to account for the huge differences between the `word_count` and the other columns in `df_ancient_authors.csv`.